What are apps and add-ons?

 You can download a variety of other apps.
 For example, if the bulk of your data operations work involves tasks related to things like change management or PCI (Payment Card Industry) compliance, you'll be happy to know that Splunk has apps designed specifically for those application areas.

-To find more apps, click the Browse More Apps tab in the Launcher.
+To find more apps, click the Find More Apps button under the Splunk Home tab.
 For more information, see "Where to get more apps and add-ons".

 How saving and sharing Splunk knowledge relates to apps